 Our vacuum forming machine is made of plywood and this tutorial is designed for this type of material.
 However, you can try using other materials for your project.
 ZMorph VX can successfully mill in popular engineering plastics, composites, and even soft metals.
 Remember that you should use other Voxelizer settings if you’re not using plywood.

 Now, if you choose plywood after all, here’s what comes next.
 Use plywood sheets bigger than 150×200 mm (or scale your project to a smaller size) and secure them tightly on the CNC worktable.
 The final project is 150x200x95 mm in size, so the plywood sheets need to be bigger than that, because you need to cut out the form from something.
-The material sheet needs to be slightly wider than the Check the workpiece holding solutions for more details.
+Check the workpiece holding solutions for details how to mount the material.

 Step 3: Prepare Your ZMorph VX

 Do you have files and materials ready for making the DIY vacuum forming machine?
 Let’s proceed to CNC milling then.
 Switch the toolhead to CNC PRO (if you haven’t done that before) and mount the CNC worktable with a plywood sheet on your ZMorph VX.
 Insert the SD card and select the file.

 Use glue to connect parts.
 The top part is not glued, only the elements shown in the picture below.

 To use the vacuum forming machine, pre-heat a plastic sheet in an oven, put it between the plywood and connect a vacuum cleaner to suck the air out.
 Of course you need to put something underneath the plastic sheet to create a form.